alirezanqp/typescript-express-starter/README.md

 # typescript-express-starter
-🚀 A quick Node.js project starter by TypeScript and Prisma ORM
+🚀 A quick Node.js project starter by TypeScript and Express